4 bond strategies that matter

 Steer clear of the rearview mirror

 When you're driving down the highway, it's important to keep your eyes on the road ahead.

 The same idea applies to investing.
-Too often, we hear market timing success stories—maybe a friend or family member bought a hot stock and reaped the benefits.
-These stories can leave us feeling like we missed out on the next big investment fad.
+Too often, we hear market-timing success stories—maybe a friend or family member bought a hot stock and reaped the benefits.
+These stories can leave us feeling like we missed out on the next big investment trend.

 But we rarely hear about the investment misses.
 Maybe that same friend put all their money into a few stocks and didn't have a well-balanced portfolio—one that had bond funds to offer shock absorption when the stock market fell.